pedrorichil/Zekryy/README.md

 🤗 Send me a message on my discord if you have any issue with something that I made: ``crypto#0141``
 <br /> <br />

+1º Nenhum sistema é seguro.

+2º Mire no impossível.

+3º Divirta-se no cyber-espaço e no mundo virtual.
 ## 🤯 Technologies I know at the moment

 <p align="left">